-Plus don't forget the Tour de Yorkshire makes its third visit to the North York Moors (28 April) passing through some of our most iconic landscapes.
 Find walking challenges, cycling and mountain biking, and fell and road running events listed in our Enjoy Outdoors pages while foodie fans should check out farmers' markets in and around the North York Moors.

 Easter holiday fun for all the family!

-Beck Isle Museum is running one of its popular Rural Craft Days too (19 April).
+Beck Isle Museum is running one of its popular Rural Craft Days too (11 April).
 See traditional skills such as printing on the beautiful Columbian letterpress, butter making, and rag rugging.

 Music events, festivals and performing arts

-The biannual Whitby Goth Weekend (21-23 April) brings thousands of Goths, Punks, Steampunks, Emos, Bikers and Metallers to town to celebrate Whitby's Dracula connections, with music, events and ever popular Bizarre Bazaar Goth Market.
+The biannual Whitby Goth Weekend (27-29 April) brings thousands of Goths, Punks, Steampunks, Emos, Bikers and Metallers to town to celebrate Whitby's Dracula connections, with music, events and ever popular Bizarre Bazaar Goth Market.

 Other events and activities

-There's a rare opportunity to see inside the amazing hidden gem of Scotch Corner Chapel, near Sutton Bank on 15 April.
+There's a rare opportunity to see inside the amazing hidden gem of Scotch Corner Chapel, near Sutton Bank on 22 April.
 Come along and talk to the relatives of artist and sculptor John Bunting, who built the chapel.